Mike Dorian Ford Inc

 1. Base: An affordable entry-level option with essential features such as 16-inch steel wheels, manual windows, and cloth seats.

-2. Big Bend: Offers exciting comforts like remote start, an 8-inch infotainment display, and carpeted floors.
+2. Big Bend: Adds comfort features like remote start, an 8-inch infotainment display, and carpeted floors.

 3. Black Diamond: Designed for off-road enthusiasts with a 7-speed manual transmission, rock rails, underbody protection, and a heavy-duty suspension.